Spagyric essentially means herbal alchemy. Thus, a spagyric tincture is an alchemical preparation of herbs in tincture form.

 Why We Have Some Spagyric and Some Regular Tinctures

 At Lost Empire Herbs many of our tinctures are spagyric.
 This includes:

-It’s also important to note that our spagyric tinctures cost more than regular tinctures that are out there.
+It’s also important to note that spagyric tinctures from Lost Empire Herbs cost more than regular tinctures that are out there.
 But this premium price comes with premium quality that you won’t find almost anywhere else.

 We have plans to bring you more spagyric tinctures in the future, as well as even more advanced spagyric preparations too.